 Invitation to stillness

-It goes without saying that many of us around the globe faced unexpected challenges this past year, as well as an amplification of our usual struggles.
+It goes without saying that many of us around the globe faced unexpected challenges these years, as well as an amplification of our usual struggles.
 It has been a time of letting go of the old patterns and structures and moving into new energies and consciousness.
 It’s at times like this that an established practice can offer us a rope to the barn – a way to navigate our experience in a way that minimizes suffering.
 Or maybe it’s times like this that we get the push we need; the incentive to begin and maintain a regular practice.
 Here at ATW our appreciation and connection to the community of folks who join us online for meditations, watch the films and support our work continues to deepen.

 The Awaken the World online Meditation Community was formed as a supportive, inclusive virtual space for anyone who is interested in establishing, steadying or deepening their practice.